nomilous/git-seed/README.md

 > cd ./root/node_modules/elix
 > git add requirements/manageability.coffee
 > cd ../../
-> git nez commit -m 'it propagates a config hup into the tree' (commit) on all repositories with staged changes in .
+> git seed commit -m 'it propagates a config hup into the tree' (commit) on all repositories with staged changes in .

 (skip) no staged changes in .